-Expats who move to Cape Town often find themselves seduced into staying for far longer than they initially anticipated.
-Repeatedly featuring in and topping the lists of the best cities in the world, Cape Town's popularity rests on its celebrated natural beauty, mild climate and the relaxed lifestyle of its residents.
+With sweeping vistas of the ocean on one side and the mountain on the other, it's no wonder that expats who move to Cape Town often find themselves seduced into staying for far longer than they initially anticipated.
+Repeatedly featuring in and topping the lists of the most beautiful cities in the world, Cape Town's popularity rests on its celebrated scenic landscape, mild climate and the relaxed lifestyle of its residents.

 Expats moving to Cape Town can generally expect a laid-back atmosphere providing a healthy, balanced alternative to the high-stress work environment of more corporate cities.
-Attractions as diverse as internationally recognised wine farms, shark cage diving and hiking trails mean that locals enjoy an active and satisfying lifestyle.
+Attractions as diverse as internationally-recognised wine farms, shark cage diving and wonderful hiking trails mean that locals enjoy an active and satisfying lifestyle.

-The cost of living in Cape Town is reasonable; however, with lower salaries than in Johannesburg and its abundance of hedonistic attractions, expats may struggle to save.
+The cost of living in Cape Town is reasonable – however, with lower salaries than in Johannesburg and plenty to splurge on, expats may struggle to save.
 Still, whether an outdoor enthusiast, a lover of the arts or a gourmet connoisseur, it's easy to live the good life in the Cape.

 Though relatively small, Cape Town has all the trappings of an international metropolis with gourmet dining, world-class shopping and high-quality private healthcare.
-It is also a coastal city known for its beaches and is home to thriving businesses at the forefront of their fields.
+It is also a coastal city known for its spectacular beaches, and is home to thriving businesses at the forefront of their fields.

 Cape Town is at the heart of South Africa's information technology industry, while port activities, the local film industry and financial services also make significant contributions to the region's gross domestic product.
 Media, education and creative occupations are also popular avenues for those working in Cape Town